Bowling Green Massacre: Kellyanne Conway Invents Fake Disaster & Gets Mocked Like Hell

 Pants on fire, much?
 Kellyanne Conway spewed another ‘alternative fact’ on Feb.
 2 when she tried to justify President Donald Trump’s immigration ban by citing a fictitious terror attack.
-She’s being torn apart for claiming that the ‘Bowling Green Massacre’ is a thing — check out the angry reactions right here.
+She’s being torn apart by celebrities for claiming that the ‘Bowling Green Massacre’ is a thing — check out the angry reactions right here.

 Is this real life?
 Kellyanne Conway, 50, really outdid herself in the Feb.
-2 episode of Hardball with Chris Matthews when she made up a terror attack.
+2 episode of Hardball with Chris Matthews when she totally made up a terror attack.
 “I bet it’s brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green Massacre.
 Most people don’t know that because it didn’t get covered,” she said.
 WATCH:

 What?